 Price of Gold / Price of Silver = Current Gold-to-Silver Ratio

 $1,772.11 / $27.55 = 64.32 to 1

 There are few guarantees in life and forecasting the future price of silver is not assured.
-Nonetheless, I believe an investigation of the available data suggests that the future is positive for silver and its investors.
+Nonetheless, We believe an investigation of the available data suggests that the future is positive for silver and its investors.
 There are clear reasons why silver should be considered for investment.
-In my opinion, silver offers one of the safest, affordable, and protected moves that you could make in 2021.
+In our opinion, silver offers one of the safest, affordable, and protected moves that you could make in 2021.

 To set up your visit, please call 1800-300-0715 Ext.
 303